 Software - Finding the right software solution to capture and save text messages in a government agency can be a challenge.
 One of the most robust and cost-effective solutions currently available is Decipher TextMessage, a desktop program that runs on any Windows or Mac computer.
 The software is a already a proven solution used by many federal and state agencies to save iPhone text messages within the workplace.
 Decipher TextMessage can be implemented as a stand-alone solution or alongside any enterprise mobile device management system that is already in place in a government office.
 When deployed, IT department heads can choose to either include the software as part of their desktop image or simply roll it out to specific employees or individuals.

-Benefits of using Decipher TextMessage to save text messages in any government agency
+Benefits of using Decipher TextMessage to print and save text messages in any government agency

 No Apple ID required - Users never have to enter their Apple iTunes ID or log-in or use the software.